The reaction H2(g) + I2(g) ⇌ 2 HI(g) has ∆H = -2.2 kcal/mol (-9.2... | Channels for Pearson+

 1

-Recall that the equilibrium position is determined by the equilibrium constant (K), which is not affected by the presence of a catalyst.
+Analyze the effect of removing \( H_2 \): Removing \( H_2 \) will decrease its concentration, causing the equilibrium to shift towards the reactants to produce more \( H_2 \).

-Conclude that since the catalyst does not alter the equilibrium constant, the equilibrium concentrations of reactants and products remain unchanged.
+Determine the impact on \( HI \) concentration: As the equilibrium shifts towards the reactants, the concentration of \( HI \) will decrease because the reaction will favor the reverse process to produce more \( H_2 \) and \( I_2 \).

-Therefore, the equilibrium concentration of HI will neither increase nor decrease when a catalyst is added.
+Conclude the effect: Therefore, the equilibrium concentration of \( HI \) will decrease when \( H_2 \) is removed.

 Was this helpful?